BulloRosso/isoplant/README.md

 ## To Dos
 The following features need to be implemented
 * Areas: scroll into view a specified location in the toolbar
-* Bug: slight offset when selecting a tile (you must aim a little bit lower)
 * save tile configuration
 * currently tile pane is fixed 10 x 10 tiles